ThoughtWorks-SEA/developer-training/docs/javascript/linting.md

 However, there are some cases where you genuinely use the console log statement to display some information on the console for the user (e.g. a command line node application).
 In those cases, you can temporarily disable the no-console rule.

 If you want to disable the rule in a file, just add the following line at the top of the file:

-/_ eslint-disable no-console _/
+`/_ eslint-disable no-console _/`

-If you just need to disable the rule in a specific line, use
+If you just need to disable the rule in a specific line, use:

-// eslint-disable-next-line no-console
+`// eslint-disable-next-line no-console`

 The same eslint-disable and eslint-disable-next-line trick can be used to temporarily disable other rules as well.
 But please make sure you have good reasons for using them.